Princelet [formerly Princes] Street Synagogue, Spitalfields, Marriage Register 1897 - 1907 Number 1 [W/PRI/2/1]

 In 1870, 18 Princes Street (off Brick Lane) was converted into a Synagogue.
 In 1893 the name of the street changed to Princelet Street.
 The synagogue was then known as the 'Princes (now Princelet) Street Synagogue'.
 In 1916 the name changed to the Princelet Street Synagogue.
 In 1921 the houses in the street were re-numbered, number 18 becoming number 19.

-In 1970 the synagogue amalgamated with the Bethnal Green Synagogue and in 1980 the freehold of the building was bought by the Federation of Synagogues, who subsequently sold it to the Spitalfields Historic Buildings Trust.
+In 1970 the synagogue joined with the Bethnal Green Synagogue.
+In 1980 the Federation of Synagogues became the owner of the freehold.
+They later sold it to the Spitalfields Historic Buildings Trust.

 The Princelet Street Marriage Register is in a PDF format.

 View the Princelet Street Synagogue Marriage Register Surname Index [95.9 KB] [5 pages]

 View the Princelet Street Synagogue Marriage Register Front Cover [982 KB] [1 page]